Maximal transverse measures of expanding foliations: Statement of main results

 \begin{main}[Exponential convergence] Let $f:M\to M$ be a partially hyperbolic diffeomorphism that factors over Anosov and has $c$-mostly contracting center.
 Let $\mu$ be an ergodic measure of maximal $u$-entropy whose support is connected.
 Then for any strong-unstable plaque $\xi^u(x)$ with $x\in\supp\mu$, and any cross-section $S$ contained in some $\cM_j$ with $\mu(\cM_j)>0$, and any H\"older real function $\hat\varphi$ supported inside $S$,

 exponentially fast as $n\to\infty$. \end{main}

 \begin{example} Let $f:M \to M$ be any partially hyperbolic diffeomorphism on a 3-dimensional nilmanifold $M \neq \TT^3$.
-Then $f$ factors over Anosov.
-Moreover, $f$ is $C^{1+}$ and admits some hyperbolic periodic point then any diffeomorphism in a $C^1$-neighborhood has $c$-mostly contracting center.
+Then, by Hammerlindl, Potrie~\cite{HaP14}, $f$ factors over Anosov.
+Moreover, if $f$ is $C^{1+}$ and admits some hyperbolic periodic point then any diffeomorphism in a $C^1$-neighborhood has $c$-mostly contracting center.
 Thus Theorems~\ref{main.A} and~\ref{main.B} apply to it.
 Indeed, in this case there is exactly one measure of maximal $u$-entropy, and its support is connected.
 See \cite[Section~7]{UVYY1}. \end{example}

 \begin{remark} A version of Theorem~\ref{main.B} remains true when the support of $\mu$ is not connected.
-That is because in general the support has finitely many connected components, and the normalized restrictions of $\mu$ to each connected component are ergodic for a suitable iterate $f^l$.
+That is because the support has finitely many connected components, and the normalized restrictions of $\mu$ to each connected component are ergodic for a suitable iterate $f^l$.
 See Lemma~4.9 and equation (28) in \cite{UVYY1}.
 Then the previous statement can be applied to the restriction of $f^l$ to each connected component.
-Corresponding observations apply to Theorem~\ref{main.C}, Theorem~\ref{main.D} and Theorem~\ref{main.E}. \end{remark}
+Corresponding observations apply to Theorem~\ref{main.C}, Theorem~\ref{main.D} and Theorem~\ref{t.large_deviations} below. \end{remark}